Skip to main content

 3.2.1Procedure for receiving external license/security inquiriesDo you have a documented procedure for receiving and handling inquiries about open source compliance?

-3.3.2Compliance preparation before deploymentDo you have a process for creating the necessary compliance artifacts for each distribution?
+3.3.2Compliance preparation before distributionDo you have a process for creating the necessary compliance artifacts for each distribution?

-3.4.1Compliance Output ManagementDo you have a process to ensure compliance artifacts accompany each distribution?
+3.4.1Compliance artifact managementDo you have a process to ensure compliance artifacts accompany each distribution?

 3.5.1Open source contribution management processDo you have a process for contributing to open source projects?